 3. Rename Event and Point

-Unless you set the Event and Point names on your controller to exactly what they would need to be, you will need to change the Event and Point names.
+Unless you set the Event and Point names on your controller to exactly what they would need to be, you will need to change the Event and Point names if you're streaming data to CT Live.

 - The Event Name should be EVENTXXXXX where the Xs are your Event ID number (this is located in the upper left corner of your CT Live event) Make sure caps lock is on when you type EVENT.